 “Changes in the world call for the development of a new humanism that is not only theoretical but practical, that is not only focused on the search for values – which it must also be – but oriented towards the implementation of concrete programmes that have tangible results.”

 A New Humanism for the 21st Century, Irina Bokova Director-General of UNESCO

 We are determined to take tangible, concrete steps to implement the objectives we have all been talking about for more than 80 years, since the Geneva Convention on the Rights of the Child.
 So we have gathered together a formidable group of expert advisors and visionaries from across the world – experts in education, human rights, gender, psychology and neuroscience.
 Under their guidance, we are designing, constructing and delivering the world’s first SEL curriculum for a new subject which we are calling “Equality Studies”.
 We hope that as more schools experience the benefits of delivering this new social and emotional learning curriculum, educational policy makers will support its widespread adoption so that we can reach as many children as possible.
-If they ensure their children are holistically educated, they will surely disrupt the cycle of violence and discrimination within their countries, fulfil their commitments as member states of the UN to the Sustainable Development Goals and other programmes they have committed to, eg the World Programme for Human Rights Education (2004), and they will see their GDP soar and their countries prosper.
+If they ensure their children are holistically educated, they will surely disrupt the cycle of violence and discrimination within their countries, fulfill their commitments as member states of the UN to the Sustainable Development Goals and other programmes they have committed to, eg the World Programme for Human Rights Education (2004), and they will see their GDP soar and their countries prosper.

 Social and Emotional learning is the process through which children and adults acquire the knowledge, attitudes, and skills associated with the core areas of social and emotional competency.
 It includes: